 Required by law

-There are times when we will be required by law to disclose any personal information we have about you, such as in the instance of an investigation into bankruptcy, counter-terrorism, fraud, taxation etc.
+There are times when we will be required by law to disclose any personal information we have about you, such as in the instance of an investigation into bankruptcy, counter-terrorism, fraud, or taxation.

 We take all reasonable steps to ensure that information we collect, use or disclose is accurate, complete, up-to-date and securely stored.

-We strive to protect your personal information from misuse, loss and unauthorised access; however, we cannot guarantee security.
+We strive to protect your personal information from misuse, loss and unauthorised access through rigorous data protection and backup protocols including firewalls, anti-virus software, and email filters, as well as passwords, multifactor authentication, and other security protocols protecting all of our electronic information; however, we cannot guarantee security.

-You can access your personal information held by Angela Pierce and Associates, and request correction to your personal information, by making a written request by post to the Privacy Officer, Angela Pierce and Associates, Solicitors, PO Box 4095 Norwood South SA 5067.
+You can access your personal information held by Angela Pierce and Associates, and request correction to your personal information, by making a written request by email or by post to the Privacy Officer, Angela Pierce and Associates, Solicitors, Level 13, 111 Elizabeth Street, Sydney NSW 2000.
+We will deal with all requests for access to personal information as quickly as possible.

-In some circumstances, we are permitted to deny your request for access, or limit the access we provide.
+In some limited circumstances, we are permitted to deny your request for access, or limit the access we provide, including where giving you access would: